The Star-Spangled Banner: America’s Best-Known Preindustrial Textile

 Pickersgill House in Baltimore.
 Image (c) National Park Service.

-The next year, 1814, the British struck.
-In retaliation for American forces having burned Toronto earlier in the war, British troops burned Washington and raided nearby Alexandria, Virginia.
-Then they came for Baltimore, intending to scuttle the privateers riding at anchor in the harbor and destroy the docks.
-To reach the harbor, the British fleet needed to sail past the guns of Fort McHenry.
+The next year, 1814, the British attacked Fort McHenry.
+In retaliation for American forces having burned Toronto earlier in the war, British troops sacked and burned Washington, D.C., and raided nearby Alexandria, Virginia.
+Then they came for Baltimore, intending to scuttle the privateers riding at anchor in the harbor and destroy the city’s docks.
+To reach the harbor, the British fleet needed to sail through a narrows, past the guns of Fort McHenry.
 On September 3, lawyer Francis Scott Key and his friend John Stuart Skinner boarded the HMS Minden under a flag of truce.
 They had been sent by President James Madison, who had narrowly escaped the fighting at Washington, to attempt an exchange of prisoners, especially Key’s friend, the elderly Dr. William Beanes.
 At Washington, Beanes had treated wounded American and British soldiers, and then turned some of his British patients over to American authorities, for which the British had arrested him.
 The Minden brought Key and Skinner to the HMS Tonnant, the British flagship, where they met with British commanders Major General Robert Ross and Vice Admiral Alexander Cochrane.
 Over dinner, Ross and Cochrane agreed to release Beanes, especially when Key produced letters from British soldiers praising him for caring for their wounds.
 But Key and Skinner also overheard Ross and Cochrane planning the bombardment of Fort McHenry, and so they would not be released themselves until after the battle.
 Key and Skinner witnessed the fight aboard the HMS Surprise and later the Minden.

 The Battle of Baltimore took place on September 14, 1814, a rainy night.
 Anticipating the bombardment, Major Armistead had hauled down the big American flag and replaced it with the smaller storm flag.
 Ross and Cochrane utilized a new technology, launching rockets and bombs at the Fort, allowing the British warships generally to keep out of the range of the American cannons.
 Armistead, fearing a siege assault, had reinforced the Fort with local militia, consisting of freemen both white and Black.
 The bombardment lasted much of the night.
-Key and Skinner watched anxiously, looking for the storm flag flying over the fort whenever a rocket’s red glare or a bomb bursting in air lit up the sky.
+Key and Skinner watched anxiously, looking for the storm flag flying over the fort whenever a rocket’s red glare or a bomb bursting in air lit up the night sky.
 For the most part, the two sides did little damage to each other: the rockets and bombs, launched largely from the HMS Terror and HMS Meteor, were difficult to aim, and the two sides were mostly beyond cannon range.
-Some British gunboats slipped past the Fort in the dark and approached the smaller Fort Covington, the American’s last line of defense, but were repulsed.
-A few of the bombs did hit Fort McHenry, and some Americans were killed, but not many.
+Some British gunboats slipped past the Fort in the dark and approached the smaller Fort Covington, the Americans’ last line of defense, but were repulsed.
+A few of the British bombs did hit Fort McHenry, and some Americans were killed, but not many.
 The bombardment ceased before dawn, at which point the British fleet withdrew and Armistead raised the big flag again in triumph, where everyone around could see it and know the Fort had held.
-At dawn’s early light, Key and Skinner had watched anxiously for their first daylight glimpse of the Fort.
+At dawn’s early light, Key and Skinner watched anxiously for their first daylight glimpse of the Fort.
 Had it held, or had it been captured?
 The sight of the big Star-Spangled Banner waving above the Fort let them know that the bombardment had failed, and Baltimore was safe.

 A View of the Bombardment of Fort M’Henry.
 Public Domain, https://commons.wikimedia.org/w/index.php?curid=3661221 .

 Key scratched out the lines of a poem, “Defense of Fort M’Henry,” on a piece of scrap paper.
 He based it on an earlier poem he had written, “When the Warrior Returns,” an ode to Stephen Decatur and the First Barbary War.
 Like many Americans, Key was familiar with the popular song, “To Anacreon in Heaven,” and wrote both poems so that they could be sung to the same tune.
-“Anacreon in Heaven” had been written by the British writer John Stafford Smith a few years aerlier for the Anacreontic Society, and it was quite popular despite being difficult to sing, with a range of 19 semitones.
+“Anacreon in Heaven” had been written by the British writer John Stafford Smith a few years earlier for the Anacreontic Society, and it was quite popular despite being difficult to sing, with a range of 19 semitones.
 Key’s poem contained four stanzas.
 It was published in The Analectic Magazine and quickly became popular.
 The U. S. Navy adopted the song version, now called “The Star-Spangled Banner,” for official use in 1889.
 President Woodrow Wilson ordered its expanded use in 1916, just before the United States entered World War I. Congress adopted it as the official United States national anthem in 1931.
 It won out over “Hail, Columbia,” “My Country, ‘Tis of Thee” (to the tune of “God Save the King”), and “America the Beautiful.”

 Handwritten first draft of “Defense of Fort M’Henry,” by Francis Scott Key.
 National Star-Spangled Banner Centennial, Baltimore, Maryland, September 6 to 13, 1914 (1914).
 Baltimore: National Star-Spangled Banner Centennial Commission. p.
 64. Public Domain, https://commons.wikimedia.org/w/index.php?curid=3807435